Veteran-Capstone-Group/Veteran-Resource-WebApp/README.md

 ---
 ## How to contribute to this Application

-Until February, Pull request's won't be considered as we are participating in a contest with this application.
+Until February, Pull requests won't be considered as we are participating in a contest with this application.

 1. Establish a point of contact with the primary developers of this project and discuss the changes you wish to make.